Bio-based building materials: Living building materials: mycelium and algae

 Algae and mycelium are gaining interest as a research field for building applications.

 Algae are mainly discussed for their application on building facades for energy production through the development of bio-reactive façades.
 The SolarLeaf pilot project, implemented by Arup in Hamburg in 2013, marks the first real-world application of this technology in a residential context, showcasing its potential applicability to both new and existing buildings.

 Due to its ability to act as a natural binder instead, mycelium, the vegetative part of fungi, is used as the binding agent of many composite materials.
-Over last years, the research on the topic has been exponential, due to the total biodegradability of the binder and to its ability to valorize waste material, by degrading them and using them as substrates for their growth.
+Over the past few years, the research on the topic has been exponential, due to the total biodegradability of the binder and to its ability to valorize waste material, by degrading them and using them as substrates for their growth.

 Different temporary projects have displayed the structural capacities of mycelium, both as monolithic and discrete separated elements.

 Mycelium bricks were tested in 2014 with the construction of the Hi-fi tower, built at the Museum of Modern Art of New York by Arup and Living architecture.
 Monolithic structures such as El Monolito Micelio or the BioKnit pavilion, were developed instead to grow mycelium either on-site or in a growing chamber in a single piece.

 The absence of established methods for producing large-scale mycelium-based composite components, primarily due to the low structural capabilities of such composites and various technological and design limitations, represents today the main obstacle to its industrial scalability for building applications.

 However, the Italian MOGU and the American Ecovative are two mycelium companies that were capable of scaling production to industrial levels, manufacturing and selling acoustic panels for indoor spaces.
 In this context, the project developed by the collaboration between Arup and the universities of Leuven (BE), Kassel (DE) and the Kalrsruher Institut für Technologie, named HOME, aims to advance the upscaling of mycelium-based composites by developing prototypes and using diverse manufacturing processes for indoor acoustic insulation.

 Insulating panel developed during MATE.ria tessile project at Politecnico di Milano.